Common Boiler Problems

 If your boiler is older than 15 years, or if it’s an even older back boiler, chances are it doesn’t have the reset function.
 But a pilot light instead.
 In which case you may need to refer to its instruction manual, or call its manufacturer.
 Because back boilers are ancient, chances are either their manufacturers no longer exist, or they’ve ceased support.
 In which case you would be better off calling a local plumber or consider a boiler replacement.

-However, if you’re the proud owner of a Viessmann Vitodens 050-W boiler, watch the short video below to see how it is to reset:
+However, if you’re the proud owner of a Viessmann Vitodens 050-W boiler, watch the short video at the top of the page to see how it is to reset.

 No Water Supply